-- (III) Expected Project Outcomes - (i) Please describe how to evaluate the effectiveness of the project. - Observation: The form teachers, the school social worker, the guidance and discipline teachers would assess the at risk students with multiple assessment tools. - Focused group interviews: The students and their parents at high risk would be interview with project workers and the school social worker, the guidance and discipline teachers.
+(III) Expected Project Outcomes

+(i) Please describe how to evaluate the effectiveness of the project.
+(Please tick the appropriate box(es))

+Observation: The form teachers, the school social worker, the guidance and discipline teachers would assess the at risk students with multiple assessment tools.

+Focused group interviews: The students and their parents at high risk would be interview with project workers and the school social worker, guidance and discipline teacher.

 Pre-and post-activity surveys: Pre and post test on 1.
 Depression Anxiety Stress Scales and other assessment tools, 2.
 A center tailor made editing suicidal risk scaling for students with self-scale form, teacher form and parent form.

-3. Participants will give their self-administrated evaluation after participating each programs Performance change of students in assessment: 1.
+3. Participants will give their self-administrated evaluation after participating each programs

+Performance change of students in assessment: 1.
 The students will give the evaluations of each program.
-2. Personal Growth Profile for each case to describe their change and improvement and 70% of students will improve the levels of resilience and emotions after participating the resilient buildings group. (ii) Please state the project deliverables or outcomes. ✓ Learning and teaching materials Resource package
+2. Personal Growth Profile for each case to describe their change and improvement and 70% of students will improve the levels of resilience and emotions after participating the resilient buildings group.

+(ii) Please state the project deliverables or outcomes.
+(Please tick the appropriate box(es))

+✓ Learning and teaching materials

+Resource package